13 Different Types of Beetles in New Jersey

 Remove infested nuts from the tree immediately to control these pests and dispose of them properly.

-Additionally, it may be necessary to use insecticides to keep populations under control.
+Additionally, insecticides may be necessary to keep populations under control.
 Taking these steps can help protect your trees from damage caused by acorn weevils.

 2. American Oil Beetle